How to setup Nested Virtualization in Microsoft Azure

 - D2-64 v3 instances are the latest generation of General Purpose Instances.
 D2-64 v3 instances are based on the 2.3 GHz Intel XEON ® E5-2673 v4 (Broadwell) processor and can achieve 3.5GHz with Intel Turbo Boost Technology 2.0.
 D2-64 v3 instances offer the combination of CPU, memory, and local disk for most production workloads.

 - E2-64 v3 instances are the latest generation of Memory Optimized Instances.
 E2-64 v3 instances are based on the 2.3 GHz Intel XEON ® E5-2673 v4 (Broadwell) processor and can achieve 3.5GHz with Intel Turbo Boost Technology 2.0.
 E2-64 v3 instances are ideal for memory-intensive enterprise applications.

-With the upgrade to new Intel Broadwell processors, Microsoft enabled Nested Virtualization, which will allows a couple of different scenarios, when you create a Virtual Machine running Windows Server 2016.
+With the upgrade to new Intel Broadwell processors, Microsoft enabled Nested Virtualization, which will allows a couple of different scenarios, when you create a Virtual Machine running Windows Server 2016 or Windows Server 2019.

 - You can run Hyper-V Containers (Windows Containers with additional isolation) inside an Azure VM.
 With future releases we will also be able to run Linux Containers in Hyper-V Containers running on a Windows Server OS.

 - You can quickly spin up and shut down new demo and test environments, and you only pay when you use them (pas-per-use)